floweredscarf/su25/labs/lab00/index.md

 course: the terminal, git, java, IntelliJ, etc. We will also look at a small Java program and learn a little bit about Java syntax.

+To see what you need to complete for full credit on this lab, skip to the [Deliverables section](#deliverables) below.

 ## Before You Begin

 **Welcome to CS 61BL!**